SanctussBa/FullStackCRUDPuppyApp/README.md

 ## What is this project about?

-* This Application simulates Puppy adoption administration app.
-User can add new Puppy, fill up form providing new puppy name, breed and birth date.
+* This Application simulates simple Puppy adoption administration app.
+User can add new Puppy, fill up the form providing new puppy name, breed and birth date.
 All basic `CRUD` (Create, Read, Update, Delete) operations are functional.
-* This project serves as React, Typescript learning project.
+* This project serves as React, TypeScript learning project.

 ## What technologies were used?

 Full Stack Web Application
 * This is full stack application.
-Back-end is `.net web api`
+Back-end is `.NET Web API`
 * Store products are saved in `SQL database`.
 * `React` with `TypeScript`
-* 3rd party API for images - Unsplash API
+* 3rd party API for images - `Unsplash API`

 # Main features of this app:
 Simple application where user can add puppy by filling form (name, breed and birth date).
 It adds it to List of puppyies.